 - 8.11 The proposed mix of dwellings is as follows:

 - 4 x 2 bedroom/4 person houses, 79sqm

-- 2 x 3 bedroom/5 person houses, 93sqm
+- 2 x 3 bedroom/5 person houses, 93sgm

 - 4 x 2 bedroom/3 person flats, 64sqm

 - 8.12 The proposed development would provide ten affordable rented units, which although does not meet the whole of the identified need as per the housing needs survey, would represent a significant contribution to addressing this need.
 The tenure of the units would be subject to the rural local connection requirements of the New Forest District Council's (NFDC) Housing Allocations Policy.
-This gives priority to those with a local connection to the parish, followed by those with a local connection to neighbouring parishes.
+This gives priority to those with a local connection to neighbouring parishes.
 This means of allocation is reflected in Policy SP28 and Annex 3 of the adopted Local Plan and would also be controlled by the legal agreement.